 In 2009, college and university leaders representing all 50 states signed a climate commitment to make their campuses carbon-neutral.
 Today, the Climate Leadership Network includes more than 600 U.S. institutions, which together serve roughly a third of the nation’s students.

 As with any ambitious goal, there is lag time between commitment and execution, says Bob Best, Head of Energy and Sustainability for JLL.
 “Every school will have a different path and timeline to becoming carbon-neutral.”

 But according to JLL’s new college sustainability research, the conditions are favorable for schools to achieve their zero-net goals.
 “There’s a lot of great momentum right now for colleges aiming to reduce their climate footprint,” says Best.
 “Some schools are ahead of the game and are paving the way for more to follow in their suit.”

-A few schools have already achieved carbon-neutral status, including College of the Atlantic and Colby Collegein Maine, and Middlebury College and Green Mountain College in Vermont.
-Others plan to reach the goal in the very near future, too, with Dickinson College in Pennsylvania, American University in DC, and Bowdoin College in Maine all on track for 2020 neutrality.
+A few schools have already achieved carbon-neutral status, including College of the Atlantic, Colby College in Maine, as well as Middlebury College and Green Mountain College in Vermont.
+Others plan to reach the goal in the very near future, with Dickinson College in Pennsylvania, American University in DC, and Bowdoin College in Maine all on track for 2020 neutrality.

 Meanwhile, administrators and trustees tend to appreciate economic benefits inherent in carbon neutrality programs, including more efficient operations and the ability to take advantage of rebates and incentives, and stay ahead of potential city and state energy and carbon mandates.

-However, there are factors that make it easier for some, than for others, to go carbon-neutral.
+However, there are factors that make it easier for some, rather than others, to go carbon-neutral.

 Colorado State University, the University of Connecticut, and University of Washington are amongst the larger schools aiming for carbon neutrality.
 And perhaps most notably, the entire University of California system plans to reach carbon neutrality by 2025.